Here is how an application for SPS proceeds

 What do I do when I no longer need SPS?

-You are only entitled to receive SPS if you are enrolled on a study programme.
-Therefore, you must the SPS unit if you interrupt or complete your study programme.
-If your have borrowed any IT tools, they must be returned if you either interrupt or complete your study programme.
-You will receive a letter with instructions on how to return the IT tools.
-If you do not receive a letter, or if you are not contacted in any other way, you must contact the SPS unit.
+If you have received any IT tools, they must be returned if you either discontinue or complete your study programme.
+You will receive a message from the relevant firm (the supplier) with instructions on how to return process will proceed.
+If you do not receive a message, you can contact the Special Educational Support Office.